ZiyadC/oci-migration/peoplesoft-move-improve/1iam/iam.md

-# Creating Identity and Access Management (IAM) Resources
+# Creating Identity and Access Management (IAM) Resources and OCI Vault

 ## Introduction
 This lab walks you through the steps to prepare your Oracle Cloud Infrastructure Tenancy